aragon/client/docs/CONFIGURATION.md

 # Build-time environment options

 The app can be configured in a number of ways via environment variables.
-Without any settings, the app is configured to connect to our Rinkeby deployment fetching assets from IPFS.
+Without any settings, the app is configured to connect to our Goerli deployment fetching assets from IPFS.

 ## General settings